 The account information listed on the account summary screen is not a substitute for your official periodic account statement, transaction history or other correspondence you may receive from us.
 Any legal notices that normally accompany your mailed statement will either continue to be mailed or delivered to you electronically in accordance with your account preferences.

-You may enable a virtual assistant (such as Siri or Google Assistant) to display or read your available balance without logging in.
-The balance presented this way is for informational purposes only, and you must use your Log-in Credentials before you are able to initiate transactions using Digital Services.
-You must enable this feature before you can access your balance via virtual assistant, and if you do so, it is your sole responsibility to maintain proper security measures (such as a screen lock on your mobile device) to prevent unauthorized persons from retrieving your available balance information.
+You may enable the virtual assistant on your mobile device (such as Apple Siri or Google Assistant) to display or speak the listed Available Balance on your deposit accounts (checking or savings) and display or speak the balance owed on your U.S. Bank credit card without logging in to the app.
+This feature is for informational purposes only, and you must use your Log-in Credentials before you are able to initiate transactions using Digital Services.
+You must enable this feature in the app settings before using the virtual assistant on your mobile device, and if you do so, it is your sole responsibility to maintain proper security measures (such as a screen lock on your mobile device) to prevent unauthorized persons from accessing your information.

-Voice banking features allow you to navigate the mobile app, check account balances, and initiate select transactions using voice commands instead of the on-screen keyboard.
-Some features may have limited functionality as we continue to enhance our voice banking services, and we reserve the right to modify voice banking services without notice.
+Our Smart Assistant voice banking features allow you to navigate the mobile app, check account balances, and initiate select transactions using voice commands instead of the on-screen keyboard.
+Some features may have limited functionality as we continue to enhance our Smart Assistant, and we reserve the right to modify voice banking services without notice.

-You can initiate a voice banking session by tapping the microphone icon.
+You can initiate a Smart Assistant session by tapping the microphone icon.
 Be aware of your surroundings as any commands you speak, or audible responses you receive, may be heard by others.
-While in a voice banking session, the microphone will remain active for seven seconds after activation and may react to any commands captured during that time – even commands you may not intend.
-Keep in mind that any commands initiated during your voice banking session, even if not specifically intended by you, will be presumed to be authorized by you.
+While using the Smart Assistant, the microphone will remain active for seven seconds after activation and may react to any commands captured during that time – even commands you may not intend.
+Keep in mind that any commands initiated while using the Smart Assistant, even if not specifically intended by you, will be presumed to be authorized by you.

-Voice banking features are provided as a convenience to you and are not used to authenticate your identity or otherwise control access to Digital Services.
-If you use voice banking features, you are responsible for confirming the on-screen action matches your request, and that you verify the accuracy of any Payment Instruction you provide.
+The Smart Assistant is provided as a convenience to you and is not used to authenticate your identity or otherwise control access to Digital Services.
+If you use the Smart Assistant features, you are responsible for confirming the on-screen action matches your request, and that you verify the accuracy of any Payment Instruction you provide.
+We retain a transcript of all commands/responses for quality control and customer service purposes.

 Shared Access allows you to provide a third party (called a “Shared Access User”) with limited access to eligible account(s) without sharing your Log-in Credentials.
 You may add one or more Shared Access User to each eligible account(s) and assign a role (defined below) to each Shared Access User.
 The Shared Access User will use separate Log-in Credentials to access the account you specify in accordance with the role you assign.
 Depending on the role assigned to the Shared Access User, some Digital Services described in this Agreement may be disabled or have reduced functionality.